ThomasBedard/ccleaninc/README.md

 # Cclean Inc. WebApplication
 External Client Project: Customer, Appointment and Schedule Management System

-## How to lunch demo on localhost:
+## How to launch demo on localhost:
 - Download Docker
 - Git clone the repository on your system
 - Use “docker-compose build” to build the project containers